RamiHaider/RamiHaider/README.md

-# Hi, I'm Rami Haider Abou-Shamalah.

-Welcome to my GitHub Page! 👋
+# Hi, Welcome to my GitHub Page! 👋

 <br/>

 ## 👨🏻‍💻 &nbsp;About Me&nbsp;
-- ⚡ In Tech I play many roles: UX/UI Designer, Full-Stack Web Developer, Data Scientist, ML Engineer
+- ⚡ A UX/UI Designer, Full-Stack Web Developer, Data Engineer, Data Scientist, ML Engineer all wrapped in one
-- ⚡ Currently kickstarting an amazing company: Hadoona, a field data management SaaS
+- ⚡ Currently on the lookout for a position in Data ___ or ML Engineer

 <br/>